Random Dungeon Generator

 10 ft. / Leads to:

-Continue straight 20ft., door to the left, then an additional 10 ft. ahead4th Passage Width:
+Continue straight 20ft., side passage to the right, then an additional 10 ft. ahead3rd Passage Width:

-5 ft. / Leads to: Diagonal passage to the right for 30 ft (or straight then turn right).
+10 ft. / Leads to: Diagonal passage to the right for 30 ft (or straight then turn right).4th Passage Width:

 Doors